akdev-tech/python-chatgpt/README.md

 $ python3 main.py -u <email> -p <password> -m "<message>"
 ```

+If it asks for captcha code, you can take a captcha image at `captcha.svg`.
+The captcha code is case sensitive!

 To run in `debug` mode add the `-vvv` flag.

 ## Known issues